mrcatacroquer/candyvault/README.md

 * Update the MySQL database name, user name and password at the [MySQL helper script](mysqlhelper.py) file.
 * The [addusers.py](addusers.py) will help you to read RFID cards and store them as users at the MySQL DB.
 * Create a new "secret_key" for the Flask API application.
 Check the [Flask documentation](http://flask.pocoo.org/docs/0.12/quickstart/) for more help.
+* Customize the pins used by the RFID module and the conductivity sensor at the [MFRC522.py](MFRC522.py) and [candyvaultkeeper.py](candyvaultkeeper.py) files.